astrobc1/pychell/docs/index.rst

 The tldr; A environment to:

-1. Reduce single trace multi-order echelle spectra.
+1. Reduce multi-order echelle spectra.
-2. Generate radial velocities for stellar sources.
+2. Generate radial velocities for single stellar sources.

-The idea of pychell is to:

-1. Separate out the core steps needed to obtain the above.
-2. Provide as many of the default routines needed to obtain the above.
-3. Provide a simple interace to modify these default methods.
+3. Fit orbits to the RVs.

-Below is the remaining documentation, tutorials, API, and instructions on adding support for new spectrographs.
+Below is the remaining documentation, tutorials, API, and instructions on adding support for new spectrographs, all a work in progress.

 .. toctree::
    :maxdepth: 2

    Installation <installation>
-   Overview <overview>
-   Quickstart <quickstart>
    Tutorials <tutorials>
    Extending pychell <extending>
    API <api>

 Indices and tables
 ==================